-The sub-fund included the identification and analysis of a company's ESG credentials as an integral part of the investment decision made process with the aim of reducing sustainability risks and enhancing returns.
+The sub-fund included the identification and analysis of a company's ESG credentials as an integral part of the investment decision making process with the aim of reducing sustainability risk and enhancing returns.

 How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?
-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.

-We can confirm that the do no significant harm analysis was completed as part of HSBC Asset Management's (HSBC) standard investment process for sustainable assets, which included the consideration of Principal Adverse Impacts.
+We can confirm that the do no significant harm analysis was completed as part of HSBC's standard investment process for sustainable assets, which included the consideration of Principal Adverse Impacts.